 The myth perpetuates that it is ‘normal’ to get thin as you get older.
-This is not helped by health messages and public health policy that are preoccupied by reducing levels of obesity, so that weight loss is often seen as desirable.
+This is not helped by health messages and public health policies that are preoccupied with reducing levels of obesity so that weight loss is often seen as desirable.
 There is little recognition that widely publicised advice about diet and nutrition is often unsuitable for older or more vulnerable members of society.
 Yet malnutrition is largely preventable and treatable.

 The reasons why an older person might become malnourished are varied.
 Often there are multiple causes.
 The causes and consequences of malnutrition are often interlinked and, in some cases, can develop into a vicious cycle.